Want Straight Teeth without Metal Braces? Try Invisalign

 The good news is, that Invisalign is comparable to the cost of traditional metal braces.
 This means you can get the benefits of the Invisalign teeth straightening treatment for a similar cost to braces.

-Costs do vary with every patient though.
 Talk with us at Cosmetic Dental and we’ll provide a specific treatment plan, including costs.
 You can then compare to the investment required for traditional braces and make an informed decision.

 Factors that influence your treatment cost include: